yunijeong5/MadeInVSCode/README.md

-Branch logs go on this line....
-Main branch is the best!
-Branch logs: Feature B is even more awesome than feature A.
+Branch logs: Feature C is even more awesome than feature A or feature B.

 [Branches]
 main
 feature A
 feature B
+feature C